-Riverboat cruises are not just for old people but are a popular choice for seniors because they offer a comfortable, relaxing way to see different parts of the world.
+Riverboat cruises are not just for adults but are a popular choice for seniors because they offer a comfortable, relaxing way to see different parts of the world.

 Why are cruises so popular with elderly people?

-Cruises are popular with elderly people because they offer a way to travel without the hassle of constant packing and unpacking and a chance to socialize with other travelers and participate in activities and entertainment onboard.
+Cruises are popular with older adults because they offer a way to travel without the hassle of constant packing and unpacking and a chance to socialize with other travelers and participate in activities and entertainment onboard.